Major new climate study rules out less severe global warming scenarios

 —

-The “climate sensitivity” might seem like an academic construct, a metric that matters more in the grand theories and computer models of scientists than it does in our everyday lives.
+The term “climate sensitivity” might seem like an academic construct, a metric that matters more in the grand theories and computer models of scientists than it does in our everyday lives.

-In fact, however, the study has a message that matters to us a great deal indeed: There’s basically little or no chance that we are going to get lucky, and find that the warming caused by our activities turns out to be minor.
+In fact, the study has a message that matters to us a great deal: There is basically little or no chance that we are going to get lucky and find that the warming caused by our activities turns out to be minor.

 There are at least two main lines of evidence that lead to the conclusion, based on the study.
 The first is simply the warming that has already occurred since the industrial revolution.

 Currently, with atmospheric concentrations of carbon dioxide at 415 parts per million (compared with a preindustrial level of 280 parts per million), the world is about halfway toward doubling atmospheric carbon dioxide (560 parts per million).
-And already, the Earth has warmed by at least 1 degree Celsius (1.8 degrees Fahrenheit) above preindustrial temperatures.
+And already, the Earth has warmed by at least 1 degree Celsius (1.8 degrees Fahrenheit) preindustrial temperatures.

-The new research finds that, in light of this, there is “strong evidence” refuting the notion that a doubling of carbon dioxide would only cause around 2.6 degrees (1.5 Celsius) of warming.
+The new research finds that, in light of this, there is strong evidence refuting the notion that a doubling of carbon dioxide would only cause around 2.6 degrees (1.5 Celsius) of warming.

 At the same time, researchers rejected the idea that there is any factor in the climate system that will counteract the warming trend in a meaningful way.

-In the past, climate change contrarians and doubters have suggested that clouds might be such a factor.
-For instance, if as the planet warms, the overall size, composition or surface area of clouds increases, they could reflect more sunlight away from Earth, which would cool the planet some.
-But the study finds that that just isn’t likely to happen.
+In the past, climate change contrarians and doubters have said that clouds might be such a factor.
+For instance, if as the planet warms the overall size, composition or surface area of clouds increases, they could reflect more sunlight from Earth, which would cool the planet some.
+But the study finds that isn’t likely to happen.

-“We find that a negative total cloud feedback is very unlikely,” the authors write, concluding that for this reason, the climate sensitivity cannot be very low.
+“We find that a negative total cloud feedback is very unlikely,” the authors write, concluding that for this reason the climate sensitivity cannot be very low.

 “The uncertainty is really asymmetric here,” Marvel said in an interview.
 “We can be very confident in ruling out sensitivities on the low end.
 So basically what we’re saying here is that there is really no evidence for any sort of natural response, any sort of big, stabilizing feedback, that in the absence of human actions, is going to save us from climate change.”